deatrich/linux-home-server/virtualization-server.md

   * Using the *virt-install* command-line

-As a demonstration I installed a couple of VMs -- one was an Ubuntu 22.04 minimal server, and the other was a Rocky 8.8 Linux minimal server.
+As a demonstration I installed a couple of VMs -- one was an Ubuntu 22.04 server, and the other was a Rocky 8.8 Linux minimal server.
 Of course, both were ARM architectures so that the KVM acceleration capability of the Raspberry Pi's architecture was used.

-Note that all disk images for installed VMs are described by XML files, and those XML files can always be found in */etc/libvirt/qemu/*.
+Note that all installed VMs are described by XML files, and those XML files can always be found in */etc/libvirt/qemu/*.

 ### virt-manager